akiomiyao/ped/README.md

 ```
 - ERR3063487.kmer.snp is the list of SNPs.
   ERR3063487.kmer.vcf is the vcf file for SNPs.
+  ERR3063487.kmer.primer is the list of primer sequence to detect SNPs.
+  Primer files are experimental.
+  The algorithm of detection primer sequences has been developed by my experience of PCR experiment.
   Quality score in vcf file is fixed to 1000.
   Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
   Please check quarity of polymorphism with depth (DP) in vcf file.